 It’s no secret that most gamblers lose.
+Even though there are bonus codes for gambling online such as the Casumo bonus code 2019 which help new players start their experience, that doesn’t mean it will be easier to win.
 The odds of gambling always favor the house and no matter where your luck is at, chances are that you’re going to be walking out of the casino with less money than you came in with.

 However, winning at gambling is not some astronomical improbability.
 People win all the time, and sometimes they win really big.
 So here are some gambling success stories from people that have beaten the odds and earned millions.

 In 1992, a man by the name of Archie Karas decided to visit Las Vegas, the capital of gambling, with only $50 in his pockets.
 Now Karas wasn’t really a lucky gambler since he had recently lost a couple of million in a poker game.
 But there’s a game for losers too, and it’s called Razz.
 This variation of poker rewards low poker hands instead of high ones.

 Karas took a $10.000 loan and was quickly able to pay it back with interest.
 Later, he tried multiple other games and amassed the incredible $40 million over the course of 3 years.
 He was a big gambler, however, and although this story made him a legend, he eventually lost it all.

 Bookies offer a chance for you to bet on almost anything.
 In the year 2000, Peter Edwards placed around $80 on his 3-year-old grandson, Harry, to make the Welsh National football team one day.
 And wouldn’t you know it, thirteen years later in a World Cup qualifying match against Belgium, Harry Edwards made his debut and also made his grandfather a very rich man.
 The odds that the bookies gave Peter were 2500:1, winning him around $200.000.